Seeing Each Other Through

 I agree totally that the best remedy is nature.
 We should all be stroking the bark of trees.

-• Priscilla Stuckey says:
+• PS Priscilla Stuckey Posted

 Yes, wherever trees are available to quarantined people!
 And pictures of trees if someone can’t go outside.
 Stay well, Kathy.

-2. MICHAEL L DELONGCHAMP says:
+• ML MICHAEL L DELONGCHAMP Posted

 As usual Priscilla, just what I needed to hear at this time.
 Am enjoying long hikes in the morning, watching all the spring flowers emerge in the forest.
 Also, we have a new four-legged named Max (from a local rescue) who we are in love with.